superctr/QuattroPlay/readme.md

 Only dependency is SDL2 (sudo apt-get install libsdl2-dev)

-The makefile is tested on Linux Mint and Ubuntu.
+The makefile is tested on Linux Mint, Ubuntu and Windows (using MSYS).

 The program works on macOS, but you might have to do modifications to the makefile.
 I can't help you there.

-For Windows, use the codeblocks project file instead.
+For Windows, you can also use the codeblocks project file.

 ## Usage